jonmon6691/arduino_blueprint/README.md

 To enter a target exposure, make sure Blueprint is connected to wifi.
 There will be an antenna symbol in the upper right corner.
 Then, on a device connected to the same network, navigate to http://blueprint.local/set/10000 .
 This will set the target exposure to 10,000 units.
 To set a different value, edit the URL with the desired value.
 Exposures you use often can be bookmarked or kept as links in a table with information about your negatives for example.

-Note: Blueprint uses a technology called "mdns" to make itself available on your local network via the "cooker.local" domain name.
-Unfortnately, as of spring 2022, mdns is not widely supported on Android devices.
-If you are having trouble connecting, search the internet to find out if your device supports mdns.

 ## Reseting exposure
 The exposure may be reset by navigating to http://blueprint.local/reset while the Blueprint is connected to wifi.
 Alternatively, pressing the reset button on the Blueprint will reboot the device thererby reseting the exposure as well.